 The largest area of estimation included within the Accounts is in staff related costs.
-These include calculations for overtime, bonuses, accumulated absences, early retirement costs, pension costs and other one-off payments.
+These include calculations for overtime. accumulated bonuses. absences. earlv retirement costs. and other pension costs one-off payments.

 The professional judgement of the Transport Manager is relied upon to provide vehicle valuations added to the Balance Sheet.
 These estimations are required due to the unavailability of the purchase information from the PFI supplier.